upenndigitalscholarship/printing-in-prisons/blog/MackJ.md

 The harsh conditions of Eastern State pioneered models for prisons across the country.
 In 1829, the City of Philadelphia legislation passed a law permitting inmates to be seperate and silent 23 hours of the day, with the intention of forcing inmates to drown in reflection of their ugly behavior.
-This system, later to be refered to as the Philadelphia System aimed to have inmates grow to become genuinely penitent through isolation methods, which is where the new term for prisons, Penitentiary, was birthed.
+This system, later to be referred to as the Philadelphia System aimed to have inmates grow to become genuinely penitent through isolation methods, which is where the new term for prisons, Penitentiary, was birthed.